Watering

 • leaves curling inward more than the species' typical relaxed shape

-• curling that loosens noticeably after a good soak
+• curling that visibly loosens within a day or two after a good soak

-• tighter curling on older or outer leaves first
+• tighter curling showing up on older or outer leaves before it reaches the newer center growth

 Causes

-Leaf curling beyond a species' normal resting shape is one of the more reliable early visual cues Tillandsia give when they need water, occurring before more severe symptoms like browning or significant shriveling set in, making it a useful early warning sign for attentive owners.
+Leaf curling beyond a species' normal resting shape is one of the more reliable early visual cues Tillandsia give when they need water, since curling reduces the leaf's exposed surface area and slows further moisture loss, functioning as the plant's own built-in conservation response.
+It typically appears well before more severe symptoms like browning or significant shriveling set in, making it a useful early warning sign for an attentive owner checking the plant regularly.

 Low humidity accelerating water loss between soaks

-A leaf curls inward partly to reduce its own exposed surface area, so in a room where the air itself is pulling moisture out faster than usual, that curling response kicks in sooner in the drying cycle than it would in a more humid room, even on the same soak schedule.
+A leaf curls inward partly to reduce its own exposed surface area, so in a room where the ambient air itself is pulling moisture out faster than usual, that curling response kicks in sooner in the drying cycle than it would in a more humid room, even on an otherwise identical soak schedule.
+Central heating and air conditioning both tend to lower indoor humidity noticeably compared with outdoor or greenhouse conditions.

 How to Fix It